-In 1918, William II hired August Geiger to design an imposing and impressive building.
+In 1918, Brickell hired August Geiger to design an imposing and impressive building.
 He then hired John Orr, a builder from Scotland, to oversee the construction of the architectural wonder that Geiger designed.

 The orange-colored, Italianate designed building featured four three-story towers with pyramidal roofs, a projecting central pavilion, and a portico with six Corinthian columns at the front entrance.
 The building was originally designed to be nine stories, but due to post-war shortages of building materials, it was capped off at three stories.